What Can I Give My Dog for Pain?

 What causes pain in dogs?

 The root of a pet’s pain is not always immediately apparent.
-While in some cases the cause may be obvious – a broken limb or after surgery – most of the time the animal is suffering in silence.
+While in some cases the cause may be obvious – a broken limb or post-surgery – most of the time the animal is suffering in silence.
+Sometimes the pain’s location can be difficult to identify.
+For example, visceral pain, such as abdominal pain, can be challenging for a vet to pinpoint.
 Pay attention to any changes in your dog’s behavior, especially in senior pets and after medical procedures.
-Some pain in dogs appears only after certain kinds of activity, like hiking or high intensity exercise, or as a result of actions like eating or going potty.
+Some pain in dogs appears only after certain kinds of activity, like hiking or high-intensity exercise, or as a result of actions like eating or going potty.

-Dog stomach pain usually indicates a serious medical condition like peritonitis, an infection of the stomach or intestines caused by a puncture; bone splinters and swallowed objects are the most common culprits.
-A stomach virus, or enteritis, may also be to blame.
-Parasites and worms in dogs can also cause pain in dogs if left untreated.
-More seriously, tumors and some types of cancer in dogs lead to stomach pain as the disease progresses; side effects of treatment can also cause pain and nausea.
+Acute pain: In addition to incident-related injuries or broken bones, internal pain can be acute and needs immediate vet attention.
+For example, stomach pain can indicate a serious medical condition like peritonitis, an infection of the stomach or intestines caused by a puncture (chicken bone splinters and swallowed objects are common culprits).
+A stomach virus, or enteritis, can also be to blame, caused by parasites and worms in dogs.
+Tumors and some types of cancer in dogs can also lead to stomach pain as the disease progresses, so catching cancer early is of utmost importance.

 Your best bet for a dog in pain?
 Take them to the vet.
-Healthy Paws processes hundreds of claims for pain – it was the fifth most common claim for dogs in 2017.
+Healthy Paws processes hundreds of claims for pain – it was one of the most common claim for dogs in 2018.
 Diagnostics can range anywhere from $150 to $4,500 while treatment varies just as widely, making pet insurance a sound investment for those unexpected accidents and illnesses.
-For more on common pet ailments and their corresponding treatments and expense, please see our Cost of Care Report.